-In 2011, Dr. Kellon joined Uckele Health and Nutrition as Equine Specialist, to provide input for ongoing development and modification of equine supplements; in addition, she maintains an "Ask the Vet" section.
+In 2011, Dr. Kellon joined Uckele Health and Nutrition as Veterinary Specialist, to assist with ongoing development and modification of equine supplements; in addition, she maintains an "Ask the Vet" section.

 Dr. Kellon lives on a farm in Pennsylvania where she and her husband raise, train, and race Standardbreds.

 Equine Nutritional Solutions

 Kellon, EM.
 Treatment of Equine Metabolic Syndrome, Compendium of Continuing Education for the Practicing Veterinarian, Vol 26(2) February 2004.

 Kellon EM, Gustafson KF, Possible dysmetabolic hyperferritinemia in hyperinsulinemic horses.
 Open Vet J. 2020 Jan; 9(4): 287–293.
 Published online 2019 Oct 21. doi: 10.4314/ovj.v9i4.2